Innovative Finance Isas explained

 To wait or not to wait?

 The truth is, we just don’t know when the largest P2P providers will be able to launch their Ifisas.
-It could be as late as this autumn.
 So should you hold off making P2P loans until then, or should you go ahead now and launch an Isa when they become available?

 There are a couple of things to consider here.
 First of all, remember the annual savings allowance as mentioned above.
 If you’re only investing modest amounts then you’re not likely to benefit from an Isa – the first £1,000 of interest you earn would be tax-free anyway (£500 if you’re a higher-rate taxpayer).